-Ethical behaviour and principles cannot be forced upon someone in a short time; it must be cultivated with leadership bringing about a long-term change in thinking and lifestyle.
+Ethical behaviour and principles cannot be forced upon someone in a short time; good ethics must be cultivated with leadership bringing about a long-term change in thinking and lifestyle.

 A proficient exponent of martial arts should not only be a superior athlete, highly competent in combat, but also an upstanding citizen of their community, with high moral and social virtues.
 It should be the goal of any instructors to develop not only great practitioners and ambassadors of their particular style, but also people of high upstanding character.

 The ability to kick, punch, sweep, throw, use weapons are all forms of combat, involving physical skills which do not necessarily require one to be a martial artist in order to perform.
 Naturally however, a well-trained exponent will perform them better, if taught effectively, you would expect.

 Most martial arts organizations have their school rules, or a Code of Conduct, which provide behavioural guidelines and expectations of its members.
 But what about the instructors and the more senior ranks within those organizations, who often create these rules, what guides them?